 Harold Freeman was the second owner of this car, purchasing it from Walker in 1975.
 Still in its pale green paint, with dark green leather seat trim, it retained the lion's head bonnet emblem that was a 403 feature from new until 1959, as well as the semphore indicators, mounted in the C-pillar and a feature of early 403s that were also phased out in 1959.
 Before Peugeot ended production of the 403 in 1966, overdrive would also be deleted.

 The 403’s mileage at the time of Freeman’s purchase is unknown, but he drove it regularly in his first five years of ownership.
 Between 1980 and 1985, the car was subject to a rolling restoration, which is where John Biviano enters the story.

-A French car specialist, Biviano oversaw much of this car’s restoration and assist Colin with repair and refurbishment, too.
+A French car specialist, Biviano oversaw much of this car’s restoration and would assist Colin with repair and refurbishment after he purchased it.